 If your symptoms are severe or worsen over time, your doctor may recommend medication or surgery.
 The effects of PD and ED can be long-lasting if left untreated.
 These conditions often result in increased risk of depression, low self-esteem and relationship difficulties.
 These issues can affect both the man’s and his partner’s quality of life.53

-For men struggling with ED and Peyronie’s disease and looking for answers, there are many treatment options for you to explore.
+For men struggling with ED and Peyronie’s disease and looking for answers, there are many treatment options to explore.
 These solutions can help men live an active and satisfying life again.
 The important thing to understand is that you are not alone — there is hope for nearly every man suffering from ED and Peyronie’s disease.
-Treatment options for PD include medication or plication, incision or excision, and grafting procedures.

-Finding a satisfying treatment for PD can be a life-changing event for many men (and their partners) who may have struggled for years with a condition that can impact their self-esteem and affect their intimate relationships.
+Finding a satisfying treatment for Peyronie’s disease can be a life-changing event for many men (and their partners) who may have struggled for years with a condition that can impact their self-esteem and affect their intimate relationships.